 - Lead Demand – How many products will sell based on the current velocity figures in the amount of time an order will take to arrive

 How Your Inventory Management Software Can Automate Replenishment Based on Reports

 While it is always a good idea to check inventory reports regularly, there is a lot to be said for the convenience of automation.
 A robust inventory management program will be capable of automating not just the reporting process, but much of the replenishment process as well.

 Using velocity reporting and forecasting, your software should automatically provide you with the information you need to make smarter purchase decisions.
-You can rely on software like ShippingEasy’s Inventory Management platform to see how much stock is on hand, how much has been ordered, what rate of sales can be expected, and how soon stock needs to be ordered.
+You can rely on certain software to see how much stock is on hand, how much has been ordered, what rate of sales can be expected, and how soon stock needs to be ordered.
 This information lets you place the order during the reorder period so you can avoid being out of stock when a customer places an order.
 Best of all, the software will constantly be updating reports and forecasts, so orders are managed in real-time.